 We expect that the student will identify a site that will permit them to complete their DNP Scholarly Project.
-Planning ahead enhances the ability to identify a practice issue and complete the steps of assessment, planning, implementation and evaluation for an evidencebased practice-change project.
+Planning ahead enhances the ability to identify a practice issue and complete the steps of assessment, planning, implementation and evaluation for an evidence-based practice-change project.
 Students are responsible for making any travel arrangements and paying for all related practicum expenses.

 In order to be compliant with federal and state regulations related to distance education and professional licensure programs, not all professional licensure programs are open for enrollment or completion of required clinical experiences in every state or U.S. territory.
-To see which locations are open for Franklin's nursing programs, please check the "Program available in" list at the top of this page, or visit our State Authorization Map.
+To see which locations are open for Franklin's nursing programs, please check the "Program Availability" list on your programs webpage, or search by program or location through our Program Availability by Location Tool.